mazira/base64-stream/README.md

 While Node.js has built-in support for Base64 data, it does not come with the ability to encode / decode data in a stream.

 This library contains a streaming Base64 encoder and a streaming Base64 decoder for use with Node.js.
-These streams are written using the new Node.js v0.10 [stream interfaces](http://nodejs.org/api/stream.html) and are well covered with unit tests.
+These classes are written using the new Node.js v0.10 [stream interfaces](http://nodejs.org/api/stream.html) and are well covered with unit tests.

 # Installation